sankalp1999/Image_Captioning_With_Attention/README.md

 | BLEU-4       |  0.1505 |

 ### Flickr30K model
+Evaluation over ~1000 images in the test split.
+Scores are mostly around the scores in the table.

 | Torch metric | Score   |
 |--------------|---------|
 | BLEU-1       |  0.5920 |